Philosophy, Religions and Liberal Arts

-Welcome to the Department of Theology, Religion and Philosophy
+Welcome to the Department of Philosophy, Religions and Liberal Arts

-- Dr Maya Warrier, Reader in Religious Studies and Head of Department
+- Dr Timothy Secret, Senior Lecturer in Philosophy and Religion/Head of Department

 - Dr Andreas Andreopoulos, Reader in Orthodox Christianity